ArctiqTeam/e-google-IaaS/README.md

 5) Edit the config.yml file next, filling in your own values in the _vars_ section.
 Mind the comments for hints.

-6) Use the `runboth.sh` to run both Ansible playbooks.
-You may alternatively cat the `runboth.sh` and then run each Ansible playbook run at a time, with --step to see the steps iteratively, and use -v for more verbosity.
+6) Running the Ansible playbooks with `--step` to see the steps iteratively, and use `-v` for more verbosity.

 They will create the instances based on variables that you've edited.